 This function detects anomalies in single-cell data by projecting the data onto a PCA space and using an isolation forest algorithm to identify anomalies.

-The S3 plot method generates faceted scatter plots for specified principal component (PC) combinations within an anomaly detection object.
-It allows visualization of the relationship between specified PCs and highlights anomalies detected by the Isolation Forest algorithm.
+This S3 plot method generates faceted scatter plots for specified principal component (PC) combinations within an anomaly detection object.
+It visualizes the relationship between specified PCs, highlights anomalies detected by the Isolation Forest algorithm, and provides a background gradient representing anomaly scores.

 detectAnomaly(